PerfectBee Logo

 The importance of genetic diversity

-The greater the genetic diversity of sperm collected by the queen the greater the chance of the colony of surviving.
+The greater the genetic diversity of sperm collected by the queen the greater the chance of the colony surviving.

-Drones are often considered "layabouts" when it comes to work around the hive.
+Drones are often considered “layabouts” when it comes to working around the hive.
 In comparison to the furious activity of worker bees, there is a grain of truth to this!
 However, when temperatures rise in the hive all bees, including drones, may help with the cooling effort by flapping their wings.

 Drones serve a purpose to beekeepers as well.
 When you start seeing drones in the early spring it is important to take note, because swarm season has begun.
 Queens will not leave their hives if there is no way for them to mate.
 However, when you see drones appear this means she has someone with which to mate and will begin looking to start her own family.